vitessio/website/content/en/docs/reference/features/vtgate-buffering.md

   Default: `false`
   * `-buffer_implementation`:  Default: `healthcheck`.
-More consistent results have been seen with `keyspace_events` and the default will change to `keyspace_events` in Vitess release 13.
+More consistent results have been seen with `keyspace_events` and the default will change to `keyspace_events` in future releases.
-  * `-buffer_size`:  Default: `10` in Vitess release 13 the default will be
-  `1000`.
-This should be sized to the appropriate number of expected request during the PRS event.
+  * `-buffer_size`:  Default: `10` in future releases of Vitess the default will change to `1000`.
+This should be sized to the appropriate number of expected request during a buffering event.
 Typically, if each connection has one request then, each connection will consume one buffer slot of the `buffer_size` and be put in a "pause" state as it is buffered on the vtgate.
 The resource consideration for setting this parameter are memory resources.
   * `-buffer_drain_concurrency`:  Default: `1`.
 If the buffer is of any significant size, you probably want to increase this proportionally.
   * `-buffer_keyspace_shards`:  Can be used to limit buffering to only certain keyspaces.
-Should not be necessary in most cases.
+Should not be necessary in most cases, defaults to watching all keyspaces.
   * `-buffer_max_failover_duration`:  Default: `20s`.
 If buffering is active
   for longer than this from when the first request was buffered, stop buffering and return errors to the buffered requests.
   * `-buffer_window`: Default: `10s`.
 The maximum time any individual request should be buffered for.
 Should probably be less than the value for `-buffer_max_failover_duration`.
 Adjust according to your application requirements.
-Beaware if your mysql client has  `write_timeout` or `read_timeout` settings those values should be greater than the `buffer_max_failover_duration`.
+Be aware, if your MySQL client has  `write_timeout` or `read_timeout` settings those values should be greater than the `buffer_max_failover_duration`.
-  * `-buffer_min_time_between_failovers`: Default `1m`.
+  * `-buffer_min_time_between_failover`: Default `1m`.
 If consecutive
-  failovers for a shard happens within less than this duration, do **not** buffer again.
-This avoids "endless" buffering if there are consecutive failovers, and makes sure that the application will eventually receive errors that will allow it (or the application client) to take appropriate action within a bounded amount of time.
+  fail overs for a shard happens within less than this duration, do **not** buffer again.
+This avoids "endless" buffering if there are consecutive fail overs, and makes sure that the application will eventually receive errors that will allow it (or the application client) to take appropriate action within a bounded amount of time.